| Title: | Bayesian Estimation of Extreme Value Mixture Models |

 additional arguments for compatibility. |

-is referred to as the effective number of parameters and defined as
+where is the posterior estimate of and is referred to as the effective number of parameters and defined as

 Models with a smaller DIC are favored.